VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 <img src="https://d33wubrfki0l68.cloudfront.net/0f4ba7154adb1b1eae065b26907c3009c55a774c/e74c7/images/diyresources/secondary/picture-3.jpg" alt="Room love image" style="width: 40%;">

-**Room Love: 50 DIY Projects to Design Your Space** by Heather Wutschke
+**Room Love: 50 DIY Projects to Design Your Space**

+By Heather Wutschke
 Publisher: Capstone

 A floor, a ceiling, and four boring walls?
 No more!
 Get creative, show your room some love, and turn your personal space into your happy place.
 Show off your style and personality with DIY pizzazz to makeover furniture, create one-of-a-kind decor, and organize your stuff with dozens of projects and ideas to make your room as unique as you are!

 This eBook is available on OverDrive at: [https://nlb.overdrive.com/media/3690653](https://nlb.overdrive.com/media/3690653)

 <img src="/images/diyresources/secondary/Picture-4.jpg" alt="Living simply image" style="width: 40%;">

-**Living Simply: A Teen Guide to Minimalism** by Sally McGraw
+**Living Simply: A Teen Guide to Minimalism**

+By Sally McGraw
 Publisher: Lerner Publishing Group

 Minimalism has evolved into an Earth-friendly lifestyle focusing on the three Rs (reducing, recycling, and reusing) and on simplifying individual needs to reduce one’s carbon imprint.
 Hands-on activities, how-to tips, and profiles of practicing minimalists offer real-world examples for incorporating minimalism into your life.

 This eBook is available on OverDrive at: [https://nlb.overdrive.com/media/4475978](https://nlb.overdrive.com/media/4475978)

 <img src="/images/diyresources/secondary/teen-tip.jpg" alt="Teen tip image" style="width: 40%;">